LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

 ```
+3.4.0: Bug fix preventing spawning custom content
+3.4.0: Migrated interface to use Asset Data to enable camera filters (as well as mini spawns) to be triggered from other plugins
+3.3.1: Bug fix to restore mis-place Auras and Effects
 3.3.0: Added support for Category to allow distinguishing Category and Kind.
 This allows, for example, Effect based minis
        to be kind Effect but still show up in the Creature category.
 3.3.0: Added Stat Messaging interface to spawn and transform creatures allowing other plugins to make requets to EAR to